 - Intracranial hemorrhages (brain bleeds), which can be caused by a traumatic delivery.
 Forceps and vacuum extractors can cause brain bleeds.
-Sometimes intense contractions (hyperstimulation) caused by labor induction drugs (Pitocin and Cytotec) can cause head trauma.
-Mismanagement of cephalopelvic disproportion (CPD), abnormal presentations (face or breech presentation), and shoulder dystocia also put the baby at risk of experiencing birth trauma and birth asphyxia.
+Sometimes intense contractions caused by labor induction drugs (Pitocin and Cytotec) can cause head trauma.
+Mismanagement of cephalopelvic disproportion (CPD), abnormal presentations (face or breech presentation), and shoulder dystocia also put the baby at risk for brain bleeds.

 - Hyperstimulation caused by Pitocin and Cytotec can also cause oxygen deprivation that gets progressively worse.

 - Postmaturity syndrome